JosieSavill/Challenge6/README.md

 ## User Story

 As a  busy student, I want to be able to search for current weather conditions as well as a five day forecast for a particular city, so that I can dress accordingly.
 When I refresh the page, I want to have my search history saved.

+Link to Deployed URL: https://josiesavill.github.io/Weather-Dashboard/

+Link to Github Repository: https://github.com/JosieSavill/Weather-Dashboard